azifan/Qultra/README.md

 pip install -r requirements.txt
 ```

-Following this example, this environment can be accessed via the `source .venv/bin/activate` command from the repository directory.
+Following this example, this environment can be accessed via the `source .venv/bin/activate`
+command from the repository directory on Unix systems, and by `.venv\Scripts\activate` on Windows.

 ## Building